tolumorohunfola/Financial-Calculator/README.md

 <p>Click the green drop-down saying 'Code'.</p>
 <p>Copy the url given from one of the options: HTTPS, SSH or GitHub CLI.</p>
 <p>On your command line, navigate to the folder you would like to store the code in.</p>
-<p>Paste the url given from one of the otpions: HTTPS, SSH or GitHub CLI.</p>
+<p>Type "git clone" and Paste the url given from one of the otpions: HTTPS, SSH or GitHub CLI.</p>
 <p>Now you're ready to go!</p>

 <h2>Usage:</h2>